bsharvey/bsharvey.github.io/pages/about.md

 ---

 #### <a name="currentposition"></a>current position
-Dr. Benjamin Harvey currently serves as a Data Scientist for the Department of Defense (DoD) within the National Security Agency (NSA).
+Dr. Benjamin Harvey currently serves as a Data Scientist and architect for the Department of Defense (DoD) within the National Security Agency (NSA).
 He is also part of the University of Maryland Medical Post-Baccalaureate program.
+He is current part-time faculty at George Washington University (GWU) for Department of Engineering Management and Systems Engineering and Department of Computer Science joint Data Analytic graduate program.

 #### <a name="previousposition"></a>previous positions